ManApart/quest-command/notes.md

 AI doesn't seem to be working for enemy in battle: not making a choice / attacking player

 Story Events
-- Is there any benefit for a story event to have its own name?
-I think stage is fine...
 - add validator that stages aren't duplicated
-- delete SetQuestStage
 - Delete trigger conditions and events and parsers (EventParser)